WHAT TYPE OF YARN IS USED?

 HOW DO I WASH/DRY MY ITEMS?

-Washing and drying will depend on the yarn, but as a general rule of thumb you should hand-wash and lay out to dry.
+Washing and drying will depend on the yarn, but as a general rule of thumb you should hand-wash and lay flat to dry.
 A chart will be below with instructions for each yarn type.

 HOW DO YOU PRICE YOUR ITEMS?